skryukov/inertia_rails-contrib/docs/guide/manual-visits.md

 ## Scroll preservation

-When navigating between pages, Inertia mimics default browser behaviour by automatically resetting the scroll position of the document body (as well as any [scroll regions](/guide/scroll-management.md#scroll-regions) you've defined) back to the top of the page.
-However, you may use the `preserveScroll` option to disable this behaviour.
+When navigating between pages, Inertia mimics default browser behavior by automatically resetting the scroll position of the document body (as well as any [scroll regions](/guide/scroll-management.md#scroll-regions) you've defined) back to the top of the page.
+However, you may use the `preserveScroll` option to disable this behavior.

 :::tabs key:frameworks
 == Vue 2